LINUX-OASIS/FANSPEED-CONTROL-THINKPAD-CLI/README.md

 ## 💡 Overview

-**FANSPEED-CONTROL-THINKPAD-CLI** is a blazing-fast 🏎️, no-nonsense CLI tool for controlling and monitoring ThinkPad fan speed on Linux systems.
+**FANSPEED-CONTROL-THINKPAD-CLI** a no-nonsense CLI tool for controlling and monitoring ThinkPad fan speed on Linux systems.
-Perfect for power users, sysadmins, and anyone who wants more control or silence from their beloved ThinkPad!
+Perfect for power users, sysadmins, and anyone who wants more control, perfrmance or silence from their beloved ThinkPad!

 ---